 When your skates are neatly hanging side by side in the block it is time to start sharpening.
 Depending on how blunt your skates are you can choose a coarse (grain 100 to 400) or a semi-fine sharpening stone (grain 600 to 1000).
 If you regularly sharpen your skates you won’t need the first stone that often.

 You sharpen both skates at the same time, so you place the sharpening stone on both irons.
 Make sure that the tips (so the front) of the irons are facing you.
 As such you make sure you don’t forget to sharpen the back of the irons.

 It is key you move diagonally.
 You move the sharpening stone over the length of the irons of the skates.
 If you would move the sharpening stone in a straight line, so from front to back, you won’t use the entire sharpening stone which means that it will wear out irregularly.

 Repeat this diagonal movement until you feel a burr emerge.
 By moving your nail alongside the edge you can feel if a burr has emerged over the entire length of the blade.
-You can remove the burr with a small burr stone which you place on top of the iron and move forwards and backwards.
+You can remove the burr with a small burr stone (like the Skerper Arkansas Pocket Stone) which you place on top of the iron and move forwards and backwards.
 If you discover any additional blunt spots you repeat the sharpening process with the same sharpening stone until you feel a full burr.
 When you do you remove the burr with the small stone after which you continue with a sharpening stone with a finer grain.
 With this stone you repeat the same process until the entire iron is sharp again.
 Please note: don’t forget to sharpen the ends of your skates by tilting the sharpening stone slightly at the back.
 Simply sharpening the back of the skates isn’t enough.